hansunhayden/hansunhayden/README.md

 - 👋 Hi, I’m Han.
 - 👀 I’m interested in Generative Model & Domain Adaptation.
-- 🌱 I’m currently in my Ph.D.'s study at EPFL, working on domain adaptation.
+- 🌱 I’m currently in my Ph.D.'s study at EPFL.
-- 📫 How to reach me: han.sun@epfl.ch
+- 📫 How to reach me: sunhansue@hotmail.com
+- 🌟 To know more about me: [Han's webpage](https://hansunhayden.github.io)

 <!---
 hansunhayden/hansunhayden is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.